1 N. Landings Way, Savannah, Georgia 31411

 The community stretches across 4,596 acres of lush Lowcountry land and is dotted with elegant single family homes.
 Architectural styles include Craftsman, Cape Cod, Federal, Cottage and more.
 A lower-end residence might have up to three bedrooms, a view of the Sound, a great room, and a floor to ceiling fireplace.
 A lavish estate may face the Intracoastal Waterway and feature a study with built-in bookcases, a grilling deck, as well as a private pool.

-Homes begin in the low-$300,000s and top out in the millions.
+Homes begin in the low-$400,000s and top out in the millions.
+The HOA fee is $2,270 per year, plus $500 per month, and covers security and maintenance of amenities and common areas.
 Please verify these prices with a Realtor as they are bound to change.

 The community boasts a private equity club.
 The club's six golf courses are "Audubon Cooperative Sanctuaries."
 Of its 34 tennis courts, 11 are lighted.
 There are 40 miles of trails, two deep water marinas, four clubhouses, and five restaurants.
 The large fitness center has swimming pools, steam rooms, and spa services.
 The Landings stocks 151 lagoons with fish.
 Almost 100 social clubs fill the calendar with events and meetings.
 The neighboring Skidaway Farm Community Garden has a bee hive and educational programs.